strapi/documentation/docusaurus/docs/dev-docs/plugins/server-api.md

 </details>

-:::strapi Entity Service API
+:::strapi Document Service API
-To interact with the content-types, use the [Entity Service API](/dev-docs/api/entity-service).
+To interact with the content-types, use the [Document Service API](/dev-docs/api/document-service).
 :::